kresnasatya/dev.kresna.me/src/posts/browser-engine-with-swift-but-why.md

 **2. Everything is Object**

 Everything is object.
 The web has [Document Object Model (DOM)](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model).
 Swift has Object Oriented Programming.
-That's it.

-> Well, you can ask Claude with this prompt below to get detail answers.
+That's it!
+I don't want to explain it more detail.
+Ask Claude!

 > How does the DOM relate to Swift's OOP model in the context of building a browser engine?

 **3. The SwiftUI**

 In the end, we need to build a browser - desktop app on top the browser engine that build with Swift to show the result that we can see.
 Luckily, I'm using Apple product like MacBook - macOS and it has access to the SwiftUI.
-Then, I don't need to waste my time at this moment to seeking the GUI desktop engine. :)
+I don't need to waste my time to seeking the GUI desktop engine. :)

 ## Execution